EwanStubbefield-Allen/fs-journal/notes/12-sql.md

-  ON UPDATE --> When table is edited updates value with following statement AUTO_INCREMENT --> Increments value with each new value COMMENT --> Description for dev default charset utf8; --> Ends table and sets default font
+  ON UPDATE --> When table is edited updates value with following statement AUTO_INCREMENT --> Increments value with each new value COMMENT --> Description for dev
+  FOREIGN KEY(value) REFERENCES table_name(column) --> Requires value to match a value in said column ON DELETE CASCADE --> On deleting row it deletes all referenced data providing no orphan data default charset utf8; --> Ends table and sets default font